mistakia/league/docs/constitution.md

 i.
 Collusion shall be assumed in any case where one Manager acts for more than one Team at the same time.

+ii.
+Sharing of limited resources, including but not limited to active roster space, salary space, or players.

 (c\) Non-Competitive Behaviour: Demonstrates an intention not to compete that goes beyond mere negligence.

 i.
 Under extreme circumstances, a recurring refusal to engage in reasonable transactions may be considered non-competitive behaviour.